-Traditional transcriptionist might consider this a negative, however.
-While the new technology should be easy for trained transcriptionists to adapt to, an influx of quickly trained transcriptionists with less formal experience could create competition that drives down prices.
-Fully trained manual transcriptionists may find they can no longer command the rates they are used to and might have to accept lower paying work.
-Hopefully, the speed with which projects can now be completed will help offset this negative.
+Some transcriptionists might consider this a negative, however.
+While voice recognition technology should be easy to adapt to, an influx of quickly trained transcriptionists with less formal experience could create competition.
+Fully trained transcriptionists may find it harder to compete in the job market and might have to accept lower pay than they are used to.
+But, hopefully, the speed with which projects can now be completed will help offset this negative.

 This is definitely an advantage for the organization that uses both.
 It gives access to a broader pool of potential employees who can be trained much faster.

 The advantages and disadvantages may vary depending on who you ask.
 But it’s pretty clear that voice recognition technology should be implemented in every healthcare organization.